 Scene 1 – Giannis

-Giannis takes his time this morning of March before leaving his house.
+Giannis takes his time this morning of late April before leaving his house.
 At 58 years old, this police officer has nothing in the world to worry about.
 He’s only a few years away from his pension, and he has had a happy, quiet life.
 Stepping outside, he takes a look at the beautiful view of the trees and flowers along his street, and he takes a deep breath.
 He puts on his sunglasses, he rolls a cigarette and he starts a slow walk towards the main square of the town, greeting the neighbours and the children on the way.
 At the local cafe, simply called kafeneio, he orders a coffee and engages in a casual chit-chat with the owner of the place.
 He steps outside, playing with his komboloi – a classic fidgeter’s favourite – under the shade of a platanos tree while slowly sipping his Greek coffee.
 He says to himself “I should be getting to the police station soon”, but he doesn’t hurry to finish his coffee.
-This is his favourite morning ritual, which what kept him going for the 32 years that he’s been a police officer.
+This is his favourite morning ritual, which kept him going for the 32 years that he’s been a police officer.
 He takes another sip of coffee, closes his eyes and thinks “zoara, what a life”.
-In that moment he sees a call from his partner, Giorgos.
+In that moment he sees a call from his partner, Georgia.

 “It’s 11 o’clock, paidia, what the hell are you doing?
 Having a good time?
 And here people are dying and the Europeans are coming and they are going to blame ME!”
 Petros has a tendency for overreacting and for putting himself in the centre of all good and evil in the world, which is always directed at him.
 Some years ago all colleagues chipped in to give him a crown with fake gemstones attached to it, for the Carnivals.
 “Here boss, for when you want to do some drama queen business”.
 The officer who dared make the comment had not had a proper case since.
 The others felt just fortunate that Petros didn’t punish all of them fairly.